 There are programs to help people with limited resources pay for their drugs.
 These include "Extra Help" and State Pharmaceutical Assistance Programs.
-OR The "Extra Help" program helps people with limited resources pay for their drugs.
-Chapter 2, Section 7 tells more about these programs If you qualify, enrolling in the program might lower your monthly plan premium.
+Chapter 2, Section 7 tells more about these programs.
+If you qualify, enrolling in the program might lower your monthly plan premium.

 If you are already enrolled and getting help from one of these programs, the information about premiums in this Evidence of Coverage may not apply to you.
-We have included a separate insert, called the "Evidence of Coverage Rider for People Who Get Extra Help Paying for
+We sent you a separate insert, called the Evidence of Coverage Rider for People Who Get "Extra Help" Paying for